GuildOfWeavers/AirScript/bin/README.md

 ```
 where:

 * **name** specifies the name of the STARK.
-The name can contain letters and numbers, and must start with a letter.
+The name can contain letters, numbers, and underscores, and must start with a letter.
-* **field** defines a finite field for all mathematical operations in the STARK computation.
+* **field** defines a finite field for all mathematical operations in the computation.
 Currently, only prime fields are supported.
-Field can be defined like so:
+A field can be defined like so:
   * Prime field : `prime field (modulus)`

 The body of a STARK is placed between curly braces following the declaration.
 The elements of the body are described below.